 Average Salary: £43,217

 Want to take your studies to the next level?
-Completing the BSc (Hons) degree will enable you to move onto our Finance and Accounting MSc/PGDip course.
+Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as Finance and Accounting MSc/PGDip or Enterprise Management MSc/PGDip.

 We are here to support your career goals every step of the way.

 An expert in the development of this degree explains how it is designed to set students up for rich careers.